sogladev/TwitchEmotes-335/README.md

 This port adapts the popular retail addon for WotLK 3.3.5a legacy servers, maintaining full functionality while being compatible with the older client.

+## Requirements
+This addon requires the ClassicAPI addon from: https://gitlab.com/Tsoukie/classicapi

 ## Port-Specific Features

 **What works in 3.3.5a:**